What if my e-ticket is blank, or missing information?

 Can I donate tickets I can’t use back to SFJAZZ?

 Yes.
-If you are unable to attend the concert or use all of your tickets, SFJAZZ welcomes donated tickets by mail, fax or email in advance with 24-hours notice or on the night of the concert at the box office.
+If you are unable to attend the concert or use all of your tickets, SFJAZZ welcomes donated tickets by mail, fax, or email in advance with 24-hours notice or on the night of the concert at the box office.
+You may also process donations through the "My Tickets" tab of your SFJAZZ account up to the scheduled start time of the performance.
 While a refund cannot be given for donated tickets, your purchase is considered a tax-deductible donation to SFJAZZ.
 You will receive a confirmation letter at the end of the season documenting the total value of your donation for tax purposes.
 Once your tickets have been donated, they are considered invalid.

 If I can’t go to a concert or an education event, can I get a refund?